demuxed/2021.demuxed.com/README.md

 Deployed to the Demuxed Vercel team.

-Master commits are deployed automatically to Vercel Prod.
+Commits to `main` are deployed automatically to Vercel Prod.